anmolkhurana490/Yoga-Posture-Recognition-and-Correction-System/README.md

-# AI Yoga Trainer: Pose Recognition and Correction System 🧘‍♂️🤖
+# AI Yoga Trainer: Yoga Posture Recognition and Correction System 🧘‍♂️🤖
 An AI-powered yoga trainer web application designed to classify yoga poses, provide accuracy scores, and suggest pose corrections in real-time.
 The app leverages **MediaPipe** for body keypoint extraction and **deep learning models** for pose recognition and correction.
 It ensures an interactive user experience through a seamless interface for live video or uploaded files.

 ### Features: